 New York DWAI Lawyer

-New York DWAI Lawyer Carl Spector advises clients that DWAI or Driving while your ability is impaired in New York carries less severe penalties than a DWI or an Aggravated DWI conviction.
+New York DWAI lawyer Carl Spector advises clients that DWAI or driving while your ability is impaired in New York carries less severe penalties than a DWI or an Aggravated DWI conviction.
 A conviction to a DWAI is not a criminal conviction but instead a traffic violation.
 If you have been charged with a DWAI in New York, you should have an experienced New York DWAI Lawyer represent you and protect your driving record.
-New York DWAI Lawyer Carl Spector has spent over 28 years in NYC representing motorists who have been charged with DUI and other alcohol related charges.
+Attorney Carl Spector has spent over 30 years representing New York motorists who have been charged with DWI, DWAI, and other alcohol related charges.

 What is Driving While Ability Impaired?